fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 We would not be able to define a `MonadError`, forcing us to provide instances
 that always succeed.
-This will result in more boilerplate but trades runtime
+This will result in more boilerplate but gains compiletime
-failure detection for compiletime safety.
-However, we will continue with `String
+safety.
+However, we will continue with `String \/ A` as the return type as it is
-\/ A` as the return type as it is by far the more common use case.
+a more general example.

 ### `.fromIso`